Child Support from Out of Province

 - Mediation - Mediation can happen when both people are willing to work together with a mediator to try to come to an agreement.
 You may wish to contact a private mediator to assist you to come to an agreement.

-Because interjurisdictional support application will be decided in the court in the other party’s jurisdiction, this process can only be used where Prince Edward Island has made an agreement with that jurisdiction.
+Because interjurisdictional support applications will be decided in the court in the other party’s jurisdiction, this process can only be used where Prince Edward Island has made an agreement with that jurisdiction.

 Prince Edward Island has reciprocal enforcement agreements with the following jurisdictions: